 May 14, 2010

 The US Department of Transportation is circulating a draft strategic plan for comment.
 The draft plan includes a number of provisions that would help improve bicycle and pedestrian safety and create more livable communities.
-The Safe Routes to School National Partnership has posted comments on the plan commending USDOT for their focus, while also making a number of recommendations for how the plan could be strengthened.
+The Safe Routes Partnership has posted comments on the plan commending USDOT for their focus, while also making a number of recommendations for how the plan could be strengthened.
 Please take a few minutes to visit the website and show your support for Safe Routes to School by hitting the "thumbs up" next to our comments.
 You do have to create an account in order to register your support, which should only take a minute.

 New “State of the States” shows state DOTs award nearly $50 million in new SRTS projects